A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: The dark sector and its interactions with the SM

-We discuss now in more detail the origin of the kinetic mixing at loop level.
-The two scalar doublets are secluded with respect to one another in the sense that the SM one has no dark quantum numbers (singlet with respect to $\SUD$) and the $\SUD$ one has no SM quantum numbers (singlet with respect to the SM).
-The operator giving rise to kinetic mixing in the effective Lagrangian is a dimension-eight operator, in our case, of the form
+We discuss here in more detail the origin of the kinetic mixing at loop level.
+The two scalar doublets are secluded with respect to one another in the sense that the SM one has no dark quantum numbers (singlet with respect to $\SUD$) and the $\SUD$ one has no SM quantum numbers (transforming as a singlet with respect to the SM).
+The operators giving rise to kinetic mixing in the effective Lagrangian are of dimension-six for $U(1)_Y$ and dimension-eight for $SU(2)_L$ and, in our case, have the form

-where $\sigma^a$ is a Pauli matrix (generator of $SU(2)_L$) and $\sigma^b$ is a generator of $\SUD$.
-Here, $F_{\mu\nu}^a$ and $F_D^{\mu\nu b}$ are the field strength tensors of $SU(2)_L$ and $\SUD$, respectively.
-The kinetic mixing term is obtained upon inserting the Vacuum Expectation Values (VEVs) the Higgs doublets but, as already indicated, the operator is suppressed through the fourth power of the large scale $\Lambda$.
+where $\sigma^a$ is a Pauli matrix generator of $\SUD$ and $\sigma^b$ is a generator of $SU(2)_L$.
+Here, $\mathcal{V}_D^{\mu\nu a}$ is the field strength tensor of $\SUD$ and $W_{\mu\nu}^b$ and $B_{\mu\nu}$ are, respectively, the field strength tensors of $SU(2)_L$ and $U(1)_Y$.
+The kinetic mixing term is obtained upon inserting the VEVs of the Higgs doublets but, as already indicated, the operator is suppressed through the fourth power of the large scale $\Lambda$.
 Concerning the origin of this effective operator in our model, the suppression can be estimated with a one-loop two-point function mixing the two types of gauge bosons, $SU(2)_L \times U(1)$ and $\SUD$.
-The fermion loop with four Higgs VEV insertions (two from $\Phi_H$ and two from $\Phi_D$) allows to connect the two types of gauge bosons and is expected to be of order:

-where $M_\Psi$ is the mass of the VL fermion $\Psi$ with both weak hypercharge and $\SUD$ quantum numbers coupling with a Yukawa type term $y'$ to the Higgs sector.